TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 | --- | ---|
 | 0:43:11 | 3:05:31 |

-At the time given, the battery still showed no signs of being near depletion.
+At the time given, the battery still showed no signs of being close to depletion.
 The battery voltage stayed at the flat portion of the battery discharge curve for nearly 3 hours.
-Using the battery datasheet (can be found in the battery management signoff) and the time the battery took to discharge to the flat portion of the discharge curve, the experimental discharge curve was matched to the datasheet discharge curve and the battery life was estimated to be XXX.
+Using the battery datasheet (can be found in the battery management signoff) and the time the battery took to discharge to the flat portion of the discharge curve, the experimental discharge curve was matched to the datasheet discharge curve and the battery life was estimated to be around 3 hours and 40 minutes.

 ### Constraint 6 - Wireless Charging